The-Lab-LaBella/LaBellaLabHandbook/README.md

 Good communication means not only responding to and sending emails.
 You should talk to myself and the other lab members about your expectations.
 An email saying “I can’t get to this right now even though I said I would” is better than leaving people hanging.

 	**All “official” communications should be professional.** I’m happy to look over emails to important collaborators or members of our community.
-Also make sure your emails and communications within the lab are appropriate for work.
+Also, make sure your emails and communications within the lab are appropriate for work.
 The university has the ability to read your emails.

 	**Respond to your emails in a timely manner.** Everyone is expected to respond to emails within two “business days” unless you are traveling or on vacation.